Contextuality in anomalous heat flow: Results

 and the unitary operator governing the system's dynamics arising from this interaction is expressed as (see Eq.~\eqref{u to general swap})

 As before, $g$ denotes the strength of the interaction.
 The local Hamiltonian governing a single qutrit system is expressed as

-where $\omega_i \in \mathbb{R}^+$ denotes the energy associated with eigenstate $\ket{i}$.
+where $\omega_i \in \mathbb{R}^+$ denotes the energy associated with eigenstate $\ket{i}$,{ this Hamiltonian is the realization of the qudit Hamiltonian of Eq.~\eqref{qudit_A_local_hamiltonian}}.
 Also, we consider both local Hamiltonians to be equal, i.e., $H_A = H_B$.
 Consequently, a density matrix, with thermal local states (Eq.~\eqref{local_thermal_states}), describing the composite system while conserving energy is generically represented as \begin{widetext}